Jaloliddin Masharipov

-Playing career

-Club
+Club career

 In July 2020, it was reported that he was linked to Süper Lig team Trabzonspor.

-Masharipov played a key role in Pakhtakor's 2020 season, scoring nine goals and had 22 assists in 35 appearances in all competitions.
+He later played a key role in Pakhtakor's 2020 season, scoring nine goals and had 22 assists in 35 appearances in all competitions.
 However, his early exit after receiving a red card had a major role in his team's loss against Persepolis in the 2020 AFC Champions League quarter-finals.

 On 26 December 2020, he signed for Saudi club Al Nassr.
 Next month, Masharipov was sent on loan to Emirati club Shabab Al-Ahli.

+After returning from his loan spell, he wore the number 7 jersey for Al Nassr.
+In January 2023, when Cristiano Ronaldo signed for the Saudi club, Masharipov changed to number 77, allowing the Portuguese star to wear his iconic number 7.

+On 17 August 2023, Al Nassr announced that Masharipov's contract had been terminated by mutual agreement.

+On 27 September 2023, Masharipov signed a one-year deal with Super League Greece club Panserraikos.
+On 31 January 2024, Panserraikos announced the departure of Masharipov.

-International
+International career

 Masharipov played for Uzbekistan U-20 since 2013.
 He was also called up in 2015 for the King's Cup in Thailand, but he received a red card in the first half after launching a flying, studs-up kick into the chest of South Korea's Kang Sang-woo.
 Later he was also called up for senior team and Masharipov made his first appearance in national team on 6 October 2016, replacing Sardor Rashidov as substitute in the 61st minute, in a 0–1 loss 2018 World Cup qualifier game against Iran.